samsarahq/samsara-js/docs/DefaultApi.md

 # **getSensorsHistory**
 > SensorHistoryResponse getSensorsHistory(accessToken, historyParam)

+/sensors/history

+Get historical data for specified sensors.
 This method returns a set of historical data for the specified sensors in the specified time range and at the specified time resolution.

 ### Example
 ```javascript